 Her relationship with Autism Pensacola began in 2008 when she accepted the request to serve on the Board of Directors.
 In 2013, she chaired the annual Connecting the Pieces gala with her husband, Collier.
 Cate has three children: Kit, Caroline, and Collier Jr.

 Meet the Board.

 The Autism Pensacola board is divided into three classes.
 Each Fall, Autism Pensacola members elect a class of directors to serve for three years.
 The board then elects officers and the executive committee at the first full board meeting following the general election in October.

-Jodi Bell, Vice Chair
+Jodi Bell, Chair

 Director of Advertising, Pensacola News Journal

 Candy McGuyre, Secretary